huggingface/datasets/docs/source/stream.rst

 Stream in a training loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:class:`datasets.IterableDataset`s can be integrated into a training loop.
+:class:`datasets.IterableDataset` can be integrated into a training loop.
 First, shuffle the dataset:

 .. code-block::